claudiodangelis/qrcp/README.md

 ## How does it work?

-This tool binds a web server to the address of your wifi network interface on a random port, and sets a default handler for it.
-The default handler serves the content and quits the program when the transfer is complete.
+This tool binds a web server to the address of your wifi network interface on a random port and creates a handler for it.
+The default handler serves the content and exits the program when the transfer is complete.

 The program prints a QR code that encodes the text: